 In other cases, police issue an appearance ticket (sometimes called a summons).
 With an appearance ticket, a defendant is not held or processed and must simply appear in court to answer the charges.
 They may go through processing (fingerprinting, photographing, etc.) at some point later in the case.

 Note that if you were issued a summons in New York City, you may be able to find information online at www.MySummons.NYC.

 2019 Criminal Justice Reforms

-Being held for arraignment will still occur for those charge with higher-level felonies, violent felonies, sex offenses, bail jumping, and escape offenses.
-However, all persons charged with misdemeanors, non-violent felonies, Robbery in the Second Degree, and Burglary in the Second Degree must be released on their own recognizance (ROR) unless the court finds that the person poses a risk of flight.
+Even if held for an arraignment, all persons charged with most misdemeanors, non-violent felonies, Robbery in the Second Degree (aided), and Burglary in the Second Degree (dwelling) must thereafter be released on their own recognizance (ROR) unless the court finds that the person poses a risk of flight to avoid prosecution.

 What to Do When You Receive an Appearance Ticket or DAT

 The short answer is call an experienced criminal defense attorney.
 You may think if you received an appearance ticket or DAT, the charges against you aren’t that serious.
 This is not the case.